kfitz/presentations.kfitz.info/dlf24.md

 # why?

 Note: Why has Amazon become so powerful a force in web hosting and cloud computing?
 Largely because they provide not just servers but a powerful suite of tools that help folks like us keep our platform stable and secure and enable it to scale with enormous flexibility.
 AWS provides services that would be more than a full-time job for someone to maintain in-house, and it enables redundancy and global reach at speed.
 AWS also crucially soothes our institutions' risk management anxieties by moving traffic off-campus.
 So… it works for us, just as it works for 42,000 of the top 100,000 websites across the internet.
 But I’m not happy about it.
 It’s not just that I hate feeding more money into the Bezos empire every month, but that I know for certain that our values do not align.
-And every so often I have to stop and ask how much good it does for us to build pathways of escape from the extractive clutches of Elsevier and Springer-Nature, only to have those pathways deliver us all into the gaping maw of Amazon?
+And every so often I have to stop and ask how much good it does for us to build pathways of escape from the extractive clutches of Elsevier and friends, only to have those pathways deliver us all into the gaping maw of Amazon?

 # ~~alternatives~~